-Cooperation among Audit & Supervisory Committee, Financial Auditors and Internal Audit department Updated
+Cooperation among Audit & Supervisory Committee, Financial Auditors and Internal Audit department

 (Cooperation between the Audit & Supervisory Committee and the Internal Audit department) The Internal Audit department must gain consent of the Audit & Supervisory Committee when formulating annual audit plans, and the Audit & Supervisory Committee may instruct the Internal Audit department as required, upon having received reports about audit results and other topics from the Internal Audit department.
-Furthermore, the Directors who are Audit & Supervisory Committee Members and the Head of the Internal Audit department regularly exchange information concerning auditing matters, and endeavor to strengthen cooperation.
+Furthermore, the Directors who are Audit & Supervisory Committee Members and the Head of Internal Audit regularly exchange information concerning auditing matters, and endeavor to strengthen cooperation.